Jakarta

-The city is the economic, cultural, and political centre of Indonesia.
-It possesses a province-level status and has a population of 10,562,088 as of mid-2021.
-Although Jakarta extends over only 661.23 km2 and thus has the smallest area of any Indonesian province, its metropolitan area covers 7,076.31 km2, which includes the satellite cities Bogor, Depok, Tangerang, South Tangerang, and Bekasi, and has an estimated population of 35 million as of 2022, making it the largest urban area in Indonesia and the second-largest in the world (after Tokyo).
+Jakarta is the economic, cultural, and political centre of Indonesia.
+Although Jakarta extends over only 661.23 km2 and thus has the smallest area of any Indonesian province, its metropolitan area covers 7,076.31 km2, which includes the satellite cities of Bogor, Depok, Tangerang, South Tangerang, and Bekasi, and has an estimated population of 32.6 million as of 2022, making it the largest urban area in Indonesia and the second-largest in the world (after Tokyo).
 Jakarta ranks first among the Indonesian provinces in the human development index.
 Jakarta's business and employment opportunities, along with its ability to offer a potentially higher standard of living compared to other parts of the country, have attracted migrants from across the Indonesian archipelago, making it a melting pot of numerous cultures.

 Jakarta is one of the oldest continuously inhabited cities in Southeast Asia.
 Established in the fourth century as Sunda Kelapa, the city became an important trading port for the Sunda Kingdom.
-At one time, it was the de facto capital of the Dutch East Indies, when it was known as Batavia.
+At one time, it was the overseas administrative center of the Dutch East India Company, as well the Imperial Dutch capital of the Dutch East Indies, when it was known as Batavia.
 Jakarta was officially a city within West Java until 1960 when its official status was changed to a province with special capital region distinction.
 As a province, its government consists of five administrative cities and one administrative regency.
-Jakarta is an alpha world city and is the seat of the ASEAN secretariat.
+Jakarta is an alpha world city and the ASEAN secretariat's seat.
 Financial institutions such as the Bank of Indonesia, Indonesia Stock Exchange, and corporate headquarters of numerous Indonesian companies and multinational corporations are located in the city.
-In 2021, the city's GRP PPP was estimated at US$602.946 billion.
+Jakarta, as Indonesia's largest Muslim-majority city, is known for its tradition of religious tolerance and pluralism.
+The Istiqlal Mosque, the largest in Southeast Asia, stands as a symbol of the city's commitment to interfaith harmony.

-Jakarta's main challenges include rapid urban growth, ecological breakdown, gridlocked traffic, congestion, and flooding.
-Jakarta is sinking up to 17 cm (6.7 inches) annually, which has made the city more prone to flooding.
-In fact, it is one of the fastest-sinking capitals in the world.
-In response to these challenges, in August 2019, President Joko Widodo announced that the capital of Indonesia would be moved from Jakarta to the planned city of Nusantara, in the province of East Kalimantan on the island of Borneo.
+Jakarta's main challenges include rapid urban growth, ecological breakdown, air pollution, gridlocked traffic, congestion, and flooding due to subsidence and water extraction (sea level rise is relative, not absolute).
+Part of North Jakarta is sinking up to 17 cm (6.7 inches) annually, meanwhile the southern part is relatively safe.
+This has made the northern part of the city more prone to flooding and one of the fastest-sinking capitals in the world.
+In response to these challenges, in August 2019, President Joko Widodo announced plans to move the capital from Jakarta to the planned city of Nusantara, in the province of East Kalimantan on the island of Borneo.
+The MPR approved the move on 18 January 2022.
+The Indonesian government is not abandoning Jakarta after announcing plans to move the country's capital, its planning minister said, pledging to spend US$40 billion, which is more than the cost to build Nusantara, to save the city in the next decade.